Graduate students may find additional sources of funding via external sources, such as the opportunities listed below.

-Any College of Engineering doctoral student who is currently working on ICES-related research is eligible.
+Any College of Engineering doctoral student who is currently working on Accelerator-related research is eligible.
 Doctoral students are NOT eligible if they have received a Dean's Fellowship or a Dowd Fellowship for the same year of the award, or if they will have their tuition for the year covered completely by other fellowship funding.

 Nuclear Energy Institute

 The Nuclear Energy Institute (NEI) website offers links to a variety of opportunities.
 Nuclear energy scholarships and fellowships are available through an educational assistance program, a professional organization, and the federal government.
 Leading nuclear energy companies offer summer and year-round internships at their facilities.
-Check the NEI's website for details.

 Office of Naval Research